 Cryogenic treated cables.
 I am always trying to find a way for a person to hear a better sound from their audio cables.
 And, because over the years, I have learned that it is the cables that influence the music you hear from your loudspeakers.

 But, always do things step by step because you could easily overdo the treatment and not be pleased with the results!

 There have been so many discussions and debates on the subject of cables.
 And the Internet is full of them.
-And, I will tell you 100% that a cable really does make a big difference in what you can actually hear.
+And, I will tell you 100% that a cable does make a big difference in what you can hear.
 But, Cryogenic treatment is still a bit of a mystery!

 Every piece of music recorded.
 And, this recorded information sent from the source machine to the amplifier.
 And, transmitted by cables, so it only stands to reason that if the audio cables are right, then you will get useful information.
 If the wires are wrong, then you will gain insufficient information.
 What is right and what is wrong is a question that only can be determined by the listener because it takes many years of experience to understand how your audio system works.

 Transparency is a beautiful term used in audio, and openness defined as

 The interconnect cable, constructed in such a way there is always room for improvement.
 One of the ways of improving your line is by a process called Cryogenic treatment.
 Cryogenic treatment means to reduce the temperature of the cable to below −190 °C (−310 °F) to remove residual stresses.
 The process also will give a more extended part life, less failure due to cracking, improved thermal properties, better electrical properties including less electrical resistance, and a reduced coefficient of friction.